PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 When writing documentation, please make sure to fix any warnings that arise.
 To enforce this, the ``build_docs`` environment is set to fail on encountering any warnings via the ``-W`` flag to :command:`sphinx-build`.

-You can shorten the documentation build by running:
+You can shorten the tox_ documentation build by running:

 .. code-block:: bash